jeroenooms/opencpu-pages/_posts/2014-02-16-publishing-data-with-opencpu.md

 ## Retrieving dynamic data

 What we really need is a method to publish the data itself rather than some representation of the data in a particular format.
 With OpenCPU you can publish R <emph>objects</emph> (including datasets) in a way that lets the clients select the format and formatting options for retrieving the dataset.
 This is implemented using native R functionality to include arbitrary data/objects in packages, and standard R functions for exporting these data.
-For example, the CRAN package <code>MASS</code> includes a dataset called <code>bacteria</code>.
-It can be retrieved it in many formats:
+For example, the CRAN package <code>MASS</code> includes a dataset called <code>bacteria</code>:

+{% highlight r %}
+library(MASS)
+data(bacteria)
+print(bacteria)
+{% endhighlight %}

+Via OpenCPU, the dataset can downloaded by anyone, using one of many formats:

 <table class="table table-hover table-bordered">
   <thead>